Best things to do in Moray Scotland

 Moray also has many fine campsites and caravan parks to stay at, and the wild camping in Moray is marvellous as long as you respect the land and leave no trace.

 Where is the best place to eat in Moray?

-A tough question, there are so many first-rate places to eat...
-I haven't visited yet but "Seven Stills" in Dufftown seems to get overwhelmingly positive reviews.
+This a tough question; there are so many first-rate places to eat...
+I haven't visited yet, but "Seven Stills" in Dufftown seems to get overwhelmingly positive reviews.
 Locally my wife and I like The Mill House Hotel near Buckie.
-Just outside of Moray I have been hearing many wonderful reviews of "The Rustic Grill" in Turriff, which is top of my list of new places to try.
+Just outside of Moray, I have been hearing many wonderful reviews of "The Rustic Grill" in Turriff, which is top of my list of new places to try.

 Other honourable mentions of great places to eat in Moray: